Acupuncture for Women's Health

 Whether you're dealing with painful periods that derail your week, a cycle that can't seem to find its rhythm, PMS that makes you feel like a different person, or a body that's shifting in ways you don't fully recognize yet — you're not imagining it.
 And you don't have to just push through it.

-Dr. Joseph Coccagna is a Doctor of Acupuncture serving women across NW Calgary, including Capitol Hill, Mount Pleasant, Briar Hill, West Hillhurst, Banff Trail, Colingwood, Rosemont, Hillhurst/Kensington, St. Andrews Heights, and surrounding areas.
+Dr. Joseph Coccagna practices at The Natural Health Collective, 1607 20 Ave NW, in Capitol Hill, NW Calgary — serving women across Capitol Hill, Mount Pleasant, Briar Hill, West Hillhurst, Banff Trail, Collingwood, Rosemont, Hillhurst/Kensington, St. Andrews Heights, and surrounding NW Calgary communities.

 What I Treat